microsoft/OMS-docker/README.md

 ### Upgrade

-You can upgrade to a newer version of [azuremonitor-containers](https://github.com/helm/charts/tree/master/incubator/azuremonitor-containers) using the helm upgrade.
+You can upgrade to a newer version of [azuremonitor-containers](https://github.com/helm/charts/tree/master/incubator/azuremonitor-containers) using the helm upgrade. (agent)

 ## What now?
 Once you're set up, we'd like you to try the UI experience of [Azure Monitor for Containers](https://aka.ms/azmon-containers).